 Mystery Fish Kill Game

 Become an honorary member of the Kills and Spills Team by solving the mysterious fish kill, just like a TPWD biologist!
 Real clues, pictures, and facts are used to help teach how fish kills can be caused by natural conditions and/or human contamination.
 The circumstances of the fish kill and the clues are used to communicate the physical and biological characteristics of coastal ecosystems.
-Each participant is rewarded with a Kills and Spills Team sticker.(Back to Top)
+Click here for our "Count the Kill" Activity.(Back to Top)

 Show your artistic talents with our fish printing station.
 Create artwork inspired by a fish that does not smell fishy!
 Washable paints are painted on a rubber fish and then “printed” on the corresponding paper that lists facts about each fish on the back.
 Choose from a variety of different types of fish.
 (Back to Top)

-Fish Rubbing Tables
+Fish Rubbing Plates